Jon-Corey/MainWebsite/privacy-policy.md

 - How do we store your data?
 - Marketing
 - What are your data protection rights?
-- What are cookies?
+- Cookies
-- How do we use cookies?
-- How to manage your cookies
+- Browser Storage
 - Privacy policies of other websites
 - Changes to our privacy policy
 - How to contact us